 Integrating CAP and Carousel

 So you want to integrate your alerting software with Carousel.
-Carousel has had the ability to respond to properly formed CAP messages since Carousel 6.
-Now, with Carousel Cloud, you have the added benefit of a much easier to use CAP configuration and testing interface.
+Carousel has the ability to respond to properly formed CAP messages using an easy to use CAP configuration and testing interface.
 To get started, lets go over some of the basics.

 How CAP messages are turned into Carousel Bulletins

-The tldr; (too long didn't read) version of this is that incoming CAP messages sent via HTTP POST to a URL like:
+The tldr; (too long didn't read) version of this is that incoming CAP messages sent via HTTP POST to a CAP POST URL like:

 will activate bulletins that are tagged with tags that match the tag list in the URL and populate any text blocks with the data from XML nodes in the CAP message info node who's node name matches the text blocks name.
-The token is used for security purposes and must match the token set in the Carousel UI.
-The setup page can be found at: http://your_carousel_server/Carousel/settings/system/cap.
+The setup page can be found at: http://yourCloudURL/Carousel/settings/system/cap.

 Bulletins triggered by CAP can be disabled manually in the UI, or they can be disabled by sending a CAP message to the same URL with the text CLEAR in either the event or description XML nodes inside the info node.